CentreSecuriteIA/tricots/README.md

 TRICOTS is a simple tool with a few limitations, but should be easy to extend to fit your needs:
 - It works only with the OpenAI API (albeit all versions of it)
-- It requires the agent to be written in Python and that it is possible to add tricot to the runtime.
+- It requires the agent to be written in Python and that it is possible to add TRICOTS to the runtime.
 - It requires that the agent can be imported and run as a function call, i.e. it would not work with agents that can only be run from the command line...
     - ... in this case, TRICOTS can still be used by editing the code of the agent to call the patching function, anytime before running.